Varun-agrawal03/Ecommerce_DA/README.md

 [![Python](https://img.shields.io/badge/Python-3.8%2B-blue.svg)](https://www.python.org/)
 [![MySQL](https://img.shields.io/badge/MySQL-8.0-orange.svg)](https://www.mysql.com/)

-A data analytics project that loads e-commerce CSV data into MySQL using Python, then performs powerful SQL and Python-based analysis to extract business insights.
+A data analytics project that loads e-commerce CSV data into MySQL using Python, then performs powerful SQL and Python-based analysis to extract business insights.This is a learning project in which I have solved 15 SQL problem easy to advance sql queries.I had taken a help of chat.openai.com for learning some algorithms.The Dataset has taken from Kaggle's site.

 ---